Political risk

 Political risk is a type of risk faced by investors, corporations, and governments that political decisions, events, or conditions will significantly affect the profitability of a business actor or the expected value of a given economic action.
 Political risk can be understood and managed with reasoned foresight and investment.

-The term political risk has had many different meanings over time.
-Broadly speaking, however, political risk refers to the complications businesses and governments may face as a result of what are commonly referred to as political decisions—or "any political change that alters the expected outcome and value of a given economic action by changing the probability of achieving business objectives".
+The term political risk has had many different meanings over time, but broadly speaking, it refers to the complications which businesses and governments may face as a result of what are commonly referred to as political decisions or trends: "any political change that alters the expected outcome and value of a given economic action by changing the probability of achieving business objectives".